 Until the quarter ended June 30, 2008, we had never been profitable since we started our company in January 1992.
-We may not be able to generate sufficient revenues to achieve profitability in any subsequent quarters or on an annual basis.
+We may not be able to generate sufficient revenues to achieve continued profitability in any subsequent quarters.
 Even if we do achieve profitability in any subsequent quarters, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 You should not consider our revenue growth in recent periods as indicative of our future performance.
 Our revenue in future periods could decline.
 Because we have only limited experience thus far with marketing, sales and distribution of Soliris, we have limited insight into the trends that may emerge and affect us.
 We may make errors in predicting and reacting to relevant business trends, which could harm our business.
 As of December 31, 2008, we had an accumulated deficit of approximately \$696,000.
 Since we began our business, we have focused on research and development of product candidates.
 We launched Soliris for sale in the United States during April 2007 and began commercial sales in Europe during the fourth quarter of 2007.
-We cannot guarantee that we will be successful in marketing and selling Soliris in the United States and Europe, on a continued basis, and we do not know when we will have Soliris available for sale in other countries and regions, if ever.
-All of our other product candidates are still in the early stages of research and development.
-We will have substantial expenses as we continue our research and development efforts, continue to conduct clinical trials, and continue to develop manufacturing, sales, marketing and distribution capabilities in the United States and abroad.
-Our future profitability depends on our ability to successfully market Soliris in other countries and regions, and our ability to successfully manufacture and commercialize our drug candidates.
-The extent and the timing of our future losses and our profitability are highly uncertain.
+We cannot guarantee that we will be successful in marketing and selling Soliris in countries or regions where we have obtained marketing approval, including the United States and Europe, on a continued basis, and we do not know when we will have substantial expenses as we continue our research and development efforts, continue to conduct clinical trials, and continue to develop manufacturing, sales, marketing and distribution capabilities in the United States and abroad.
+Our future profitability depends on our ability to successfully market Soliris in other countries and regions, and our ability to successfully market Soliris in other countries and regions, and our ability to successfully market Soliris in other countries and regions, and our ability to successfully market Soliris in other countries and regions, and our ability to successfully market Soliris in other countries and regions, and our ability to su